tleyssens6/anm_projectGR2/README.md

 NB : there seems to be slight unsolvable bug when running the simulation on windows (but not on mac...).
-If this is the case, please refer to the sph.c function, and comment line ... it will work, but the verlet algorithm will just not be as effective.
+If this is the case, please refer to the sph.c function, and comment lines 34 to 38.
+It will work, but the verlet algorithm will just not be as effective.